-Quamoclit plants are half hardy perennial vines that may reach from 3 to 6 metres in height.
+Quamoclit plants are half hardy perennial vines.
+They can reach from 3 to 6 metres (10 to 20 feet) in height.

-Recently members of the genus have been reclassifed into Ipomoea.
+Recently members of the genus have been reclassifed into Ipomoea plant genus.
 E.g., Quamoclit vulgaris is now called Ipomoea Quamoclit.
 Other former members include Quamoclit pennata and Quamoclit coccinea.

-They bloom in the mornings and evenings from summer to autumn, they carry tubular shaped flowers of orange, yellow or red.
+They bloom in the mornings and evenings from summer to autumn.
+In bloom, they carry tubular shaped flowers of orange, yellow or red.

 Quamoclit vulgaris/Ipomoea Quamoclit (Cypress vine) by Rameshng.